julzaza/wildwitchherbs/_posts/2025-07-01-wormwood-witchcraft-war.md

 Its modern herbal reputation does not erase its older symbolic role: **clearing what lingers after devastation**.

+## *Artemisia annua* — Modern and Ancient

+While *Artemisia annua* is celebrated today for its antimalarial properties (and controversial cancer use), traditional healers long before labs used it for fevers, spirits, and clearing “bad blood.”

+Its light green color and bitter bite still make it a powerful plant ally for witches who walk the line between healing and hexing.

+Learn more about this special plant and how to use it properly here: **[Sweet Wormwood or Qinghao](/artemisia-annua-tea-benefits/)**

+---

 ---

 ## War Memory, Dreams, and Artemisia